google/zx/README.md

 The zx also provides a few experimental functions.
 Please leave a feedback about those features in [the discussion](https://github.com/google/zx/discussions/299).
+To enable new features via CLI pass `--experimantal` flag.

 #### `retry()`